 Changes to gut bacteria in people with painful gastrointestinal issues such as inflammatory bowel disease and irritable bowel disease, has long been recognised.
 However, emerging research looking into specific painful conditions such as fibromyalgia, inflammatory pain, headache, neuropathic pain and even opioid tolerance, has helped reinforce the relationship gut bacteria has with other forms of chronic pain.

-Researchers in this area believe that signal-carrying molecules – which are by-products of microbiota (the cells which are made up of your microbiome), metabolites (comes directly from our food), neurotransmitters, and neuromodulators – regulate peripheral and central sensitisation, which have an impact on the development and chronicity of pain.
-These researchers propose that changes to diet and the introduction of specific probiotics may assist with the management of chronic pain.
+Researchers in this area believe that signal-carrying molecules – which are by-products of microbiota (the cells which are made up of your microbiome), metabolites (comes directly from our food), neurotransmitters, and neuromodulators – regulate peripheral and central sensitisation.
+This has an impact on the development and chronicity of pain.
+These researchers propose that changes to diet and the introduction of specific probiotics may assist with the management of specific types of chronic pain.
 This is an area that is currently undergoing more research, but has some exciting possibilities for the future of pain management.

 How does the lining of our gut support our immune system?

-Gut permeability is how easily nutrients, including proteins can move from your digestive system into the blood stream.
-This is a delicate balance where the intestinal wall plays guard, allowing properly digested microscopic food particles to move across into the blood stream and be used to support our health and wellbeing.
-If the intestinal lining becomes highly permeable or “leaky” then poorly digested, microscopic fragments of food may pass from the gut into the bloodstream causing issues with inflammation, food sensitivities, immune function and abdominal discomfort.
+Gut permeability is how easily nutrients, including proteins, move from your digestive system into the blood stream.
+This is a delicate balance where the intestinal wall plays guard, allowing properly digested microscopic food particles to move across into the blood stream, and be used to support our health and wellbeing.
+If the intestinal lining becomes highly permeable or “leaky”, then poorly digested, microscopic fragments of food may pass from the gut into the bloodstream causing issues with inflammation, food sensitivities, immune function and abdominal discomfort.

 A healthy gut ensures our health and wellbeing, it also assists with the prevention of diseases of the gut and other organs within the body.
 There has been much research looking into how our gut and immune system are linked: